hartwigmedical/hmftools/pave/README.md

 ### Population Frequency

-We annotate the population frequency using Gnomad (v3.1.2 for hg38, v2.1.1 for GRCH37).
+We annotate the population frequency using gnomAD (v3.1.2 for hg38, v2.1.1 for GRCH37).
 We filter the Gnomad file for variants with at least 0.00005 frequency and and we annotate with a resolution of 0.0001.